Sean O'Brien (labor leader): Dispute with Markwayne Mullin

 While testifying at a March 2023 hearing at the Senate Health, Education, Labor and Pensions Committee, O'Brien got into an argument, including back-and-forth insults, with US Senator from Oklahoma Markwayne Mullin.
 Afterwards, O'Brien tweeted at Mullin numerous times.
 When O'Brien next appeared in front of the same committee in November of that year, Mullin followed up on those tweets, which he said had challenged him to a fight, and told O'Brien that he accepted.
 As the two continued to insult each other, Mullin made clear that he was ready for a physical altercation.
 Vermont Senator Bernie Sanders, the committee chairman, jumped in to try to calm tensions, reminding Mullin that his behavior was not acceptable for a United States senator and urging him to stick to questions about labor.
-Mullin would later go on to state that he and O'Brien met after the altercation, where they "had a great two-hour conversation" and O'Brien "stood up and apologized" to him.
+Mullin later stated that he and O'Brien met after the altercation, where they "had a great two-hour conversation" and O'Brien "stood up and apologized" to him.